 Teaching in the AI Era

 The recent growth in generative artificial intelligence (AI) tools has quickly changed the education landscape.
 Generative AI is a type of artificial intelligence technology that can generate new content (such as text, images, audio, computer code, etc.) based on patterns and information gathered from sets of sample materials.
-Some instructors are choosing to bring these new tools more explicitly into their teaching and course assignments, while others are aiming to limit the use of AI tools that are incompatible with course goals.

 Below are some suggestions from the TLHub to help you be on the forefront of these tools and their impact on your course.
 Please note that these are emerging tools, and we will continue to provide new and updated resources as we develop our guidance on the intersection of teaching and AI.